nasu-dmc/platform/readme.md

 --------------

-This is the working entry for the [ST GG](http://arcade.stemfuse.com/got-game) by WHS DMC.
+This is the working entry for the [ST GG](http://arcade.stemfuse.com/got-game).